navis-org/navis/docs/installation.md

     For 3D visualisation in terminal and Jupyter notebooks.

-    Octarine3d is a modern, high-performance, WGPU-based viewer for 3D visualisation of neurons.
-    It is the default 3D viewer for {{ navis }}.
-It is recommended to install it as it is the fastest, most feature-rich viewer available.
+    Octarine3d is a modern, high-performance, WGPU-based viewer for interactive 3D visualisation of neurons and is the default 3D viewer for {{ navis }}.
 By default, `navis[all]` will install `octarine3d` with standard windows manager `pyside6` and Jupyter notebook manager `jupyter_rfb`.
-It will also install the `navis-octarine-plugin` which is required to use octarine3d as a viewer for {{ navis }}.
+It will also install the `navis-octarine-plugin` which is required to use `octarine3d` as a viewer for {{ navis }}.
     This is equivalent to the following command:

     ``` shell